Modeling symbiosis by interactions through species carrying capacities: Introduction

-In biology, one distinguishes three main types of symbiosis: mutualism, commensalism, and parasitism [1-5].
-Extending the notion of symbiosis to social and economic systems, we meet the same types of symbiosis in many different forms and structures.
-As in biology, there can occur relations between different more or less independent parts or species, illustrated by the relations between plant roots and fungi [10], or in economics, the relations between firms and banks, or between economics and arts.
+Extending the notion of symbiosis to social and economic systems, one meets the same types of symbiosis in many different forms and structures.
+As in biology, there can occur relations between different more or less independent parts or species, illustrated by the relations between plant roots and fungi \cite{10}, or in economics, the relations between firms and banks, or between economies and arts.
 Social systems are also often characterized by the existence of complicated relations, e.g., corresponding to the relations between a general system and a particular subsystem.
-Examples are the relations between the economics of a country and a particular branch of the economics, or between culture and language.
-Biological counterparts are widespread, as illustrated by the endosymbiotic origin of mitochondria and plastids of eukaryotic cells, by some marine annelid worms lacking mouth, gut and anus, and which rely on multiple extracellular bacterial endosymbionts for their excretory system [11], and more generally between the microbiome network and the mammal body [12].
+Examples are the relations between the economy of a country and a particular branch of the economy, or between culture and language.
+Biological counterparts are widespread, as illustrated by the endosymbiotic origin of mitochondria and plastids of eukaryotic cells, by some marine annelid worms lacking mouth, guts and anus, and which rely on multiple extracellular bacterial endosymbionts for their excretory system \cite{11}, and more generally between the microbiome network and the mammal body \cite{12}.